-"I had never articulated them before, I just knew them from doing this for years and years and years.
-And it was kind of weird to finally articulate these things that were in my head that didn’t have words attached to them.
+"I had never articulated them before, I just knew them from doing this for years and years and years," Dikkers said on The Rob Cressy Show podcast.
+"It was kind of weird to finally articulate these things that were in my head that didn’t have words attached to them.
 They were just things that you did.
 And I’m very pleased to say they’ve been around now for a few years, and I still — I wouldn’t change a thing.
 I wouldn’t say, ‘Oh yeah, there’s actually 12,’ or, ‘These two could be the same, so there’s only 10.’
-And I’ve never encountered a joke or something that was funny that did not employ one of these 11 literary devices," Dikkers said on The Rob Cressy Show podcast.
+And I’ve never encountered a joke or something that was funny that did not employ one of these 11 literary devices."

 2. Character – Comedic character acting on personality traits